likhitha58/Harmoney/README.md

-# Harmoney – Your Financial Goals, Simplified
+# Harmoney – Simplifying Your Financial Goals

-**Harmoney** is a beautifully designed web application that empowers individuals to plan, visualize, and achieve their financial dreams.
-With a modern interface, AI-powered tools, and inspirational content, Harmoney transforms the way you manage money and goals.
+**Harmoney** is a modern web application designed to help individuals plan, visualize, and achieve their financial goals.
+With an intuitive interface, AI-powered tools, and motivational features, Harmoney redefines how you approach personal finance and goal management.

 ---